-The recommended minimum distance between the top of

-the feederdeck frame and the SUBFRAME RIGHT SIDE - Hydraulic Link Extended Half Way and Lift Link Nut at Factory Setting-Illustration A - Page 36 rear of the lateral deck should be no less than 3.5" (90mm).
-If the distance becomes less then 3.5" (90mm), there is a greater risk of damage to the lateral decks and feederdeck due to contact between each other.
+The recommended minimum distance between the top of the feeder deck frame and the rear of the lateral deck should be no less than 3.5" (90mm).
+If the distance becomes less then 3.5" (90mm), there is a greater risk of damage to the lateral decks and feeder deck due to contact between each other.